Soviet ultimatum to Lithuania: Internal crisis

-While Merkys and Urbšys negotiated in Moscow, the Lithuanian opposition saw an opportunity to unseat the authoritarian regime of Smetona and his Lithuanian National Union.
-On June 12, the Christian Democrats and the Peasant Popular Union met and decided to ask Kazys Bizauskas and Juozas Audėnas to resign from the cabinet, expecting that these resignations would trigger a government crisis.
+While Merkys and Urbšys negotiated in Moscow, the Lithuanian opposition saw an opportunity to unseat the authoritarian regime of Smetona and his Lithuanian Nationalist Union.
+On 12 June, the Christian Democrats and the Peasant Popular Union met and decided to ask Kazys Bizauskas and Juozas Audėnas to resign from the cabinet, expecting that these resignations would trigger a government crisis.
 The opposition saw Soviet pressure as a means of ousting Smetona's regime, restoring democracy, and preserving some form of autonomy.
 The opposition also hoped to persuade Merkys, who had just returned from Moscow, to resign along with the rest of the cabinet.
 However, Merkys could not be found—he was apparently resting at his estate near Kaunas.
-This episode was harshly criticized afterwards as an illustration of several weaknesses in the Lithuanian government: it underestimated the threat posed by the Soviet Union, it was disoriented during the crisis, and its members focused on party interests rather than national priorities.
+This episode was harshly criticized afterwards as an illustration of several weaknesses in the Lithuanian government; it underestimated the threat posed by the Soviet Union, it was disoriented during the crisis, and its members focused on party interests rather than national priorities.
 Algirdas Julien Greimas later described the opposition's actions as a "joyful dance next to the corpse of the lost state".

 Military movements

 Mobilization of the Red Army had begun before the last round of meetings in Moscow.
-On June 7, the Army was ordered to prepare for an attack against Lithuania.
-As of June 5, all Soviet forces in the Baltic region were assigned to command of Semyon Timoshenko, People's Commissar for Defense.
+On 7 June, the Army was ordered to prepare for an attack against Lithuania.
+As of 5 June, all Soviet forces in the Baltic region were assigned to command of Semyon Timoshenko, People's Commissar for Defense.
 The Soviets gathered their forces on Lithuania's eastern border in modern-day Belarus; they consisted of five divisions and supporting units from the 3rd and the 11th Armies.
 The armies included 221,260 soldiers, operating 1,140 airplanes and 1,513 tanks.
 Lithuania already housed 18,786 Soviet troops within its territory.
-At the time the Lithuanian Army comprised 28,005 troops and owned 118 planes.
+At the time, the Lithuanian Army consisted of 28,005 troops and it owned 118 planes.
 The Soviets readied hospitals for the wounded and prisoner-of-war camps.
-On June 11, under the command of General Dmitry Pavlov, the Soviets finalized their attack plan and assigned specific tasks to all units.
+On 11 June, under the command of General Dmitry Pavlov, the Soviets finalized their attack plan and assigned specific tasks to all units.
 The orders were to cross the border silently, use bayonets as gunshots would be noticed, and to maneuver around defensive forces in order to occupy the territory more quickly.
 The Soviets expected to take control of the entire territory in three to four days.

-On the night of June 14, while the Lithuanian government was discussing the ultimatum, Soviet soldiers began actions at the border.
+On the night of 14 June, while the Lithuanian government was discussing the ultimatum, Soviet soldiers began actions at the border.
 They fired shots at a border post near Alytus and killed policeman Aleksas Barauskas.
-At other points the Soviets interrogated Lithuanian border guards and harassed civilians, hoping to provoke a retaliation that would serve as a rationale for a full-scale military attack.
+At other points, the Soviets interrogated Lithuanian border guards and harassed civilians, hoping to provoke a retaliation that would serve as a rationale for a full-scale military attack.

 Ultimatum and acceptance

-Just before midnight on June 14, while the world was focused on the imminent capitulation of Paris, Molotov presented the ultimatum to Urbšys in Moscow.
+Just before midnight on 14 June, while the world was focused on the imminent capitulation of Paris, Molotov presented the ultimatum to Urbšys in Moscow.
 It reiterated the earlier charges of kidnapping Soviet soldiers and conspiracy with Latvia and Estonia.
 The ultimatum demanded: